12 Hours Ōamaru

 This unique centre is home to several hundred nesting pairs of Kororā Little Blue Penguins and a team of scientists who study and look after them.
 Each day these tiny but mighty birds leave the roost to fish in the open ocean.
 They return every night at dusk and you can watch the penguin ‘rafts’ come in on the waters edge here.

-Grab a ticket, walk through the educational area and take a seat in the stands to await these little critters' return.
+Grab a ticket for the evening viewing, walk through the educational area and take a seat in the stands to await these little critters' return.
 As they come in you’ll be able to see (and even smell!) them as they make their way back to their nests.
+Don't forget to take into account the time of year when you're planning out your day, as in winter the penguins return home earlier so you may need to rejig your itinerary.

 Stay: Poshtel